Blog | 27th Feb, 2023

 Water bought through an open-tender process accounts for the vast majority (around 60%) of the water so far recovered for rivers through the Plan.

-How do buybacks benefit rivers?
+How does buying water benefit rivers?

 For decades, too much water has been taken from the rivers of the Murray-Darling, pushing them to the brink of collapse.
 Buying water back is the cheapest, most reliable and effective way to get our rivers the water they need to survive.

-When the government buys back water, it is used to benefit the environment.
+When the government buys water, it is used to benefit the environment.
 This water is released from dams or flows freely to give river red gums, turtles, fish and other wildlife the vital water they need, when they need it.
 For example, it can be used to flood wetlands and help waterbirds breed or pushed down the river at the right time to help native fish spawn.

 Environmental water flow reaches wetland triggering big breeding event for rare, endangered bitterns